 Genesis 2:16-17 And the Lord God commanded the man, saying, “You may surely eat of every tree of the garden, but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”

-In addition to this imputation of Adam’s guilt, each man adds to this guilt.
+In addition to this imputation of Adam’s guilt, each man adds to this his own personal guilt.
 His disobedience compounds.
 He begins with Adam’s guilt imputed to him, and then adds the guilt of his own disobedience to this.
 Thus, both groups of people, those whom God had determined to save, and those whom He had determined to condemn, find themselves in utter need of salvation from God’s good and right punishment for their sins.

 The method God had determined from eternity to use to save His elect from the punishment of death for their sins was the death of His Son.
 That is, in the fullness of time God sent forth His Son, born of a virgin, born under the law to redeem those who are under the condemnation of the law.
 This Son of God is the eternal second Person of the Holy Trinity, the only begotten Son of God, God of God, Jesus Christ.